 Conversely, during an economic contraction or recession, the demand for labor decreases.
 Businesses cut production as their profit prospects deteriorate.
 They not only stopped hiring new workers but also chose to fire existing employees in line with the efficiency program.
 That results in high unemployment during recessions.

 Seasonal unemployment is high during regular seasons and falls during peak seasons.
-For entrepreneurs, the peak season is the best time to generate more revenue and profits.
-For this reason, they will recruit more workers.
+For entrepreneurs, the peak season is the best time to generate more revenue and profits, so they recruit more workers.

 The demand for jobs in specific industries is more seasonal than others.
 Tourism and recreation, construction, agriculture, and retail are some of them.
 For example, fruit pickers were heavily employed during the summer.
 Likewise, retail jobs are more prospective during pre-Christmas than on regular days.